 - Limited types of accounts: While you can open individual and joint taxable accounts, and set up retirement accounts, there aren’t a lot of other options.
 You can’t open a 529 account or set up a custodial account.
 If you’re looking to do a little more, you may want to explore other options.

 Is SoFi Automated Investing safe?

 Anytime you invest, it’s important to be careful and comfortable with your strategy.
 You always run the risk of loss whenever you put your money into any investment account.
 However, SoFi investing is as safe as any other robo-advisor.
 The use of index ETFs means that your portfolio follows overall market trends, which, over time, tend to head higher returns (despite short-term losses).

-On top of that, SoFi Wealth carries SIPC insurance, which protects account holders if the broker fails.
+On top of that, SoFi Automated Investing carries SIPC insurance, which protects account holders if the broker fails.
 However, realize that SIPC insurance doesn’t protect your portfolio from losses due to market and economic events.

 Before you invest, check with resources like FINRA BrokerCheck and the Better Business Bureau to see what disclosures and complaints might be related to the company.

-SoFi Wealth is a good option for most investors looking for a simple way to manage a long-term portfolio.
+SoFi Automated Investing is a good option for most investors looking for a simple way to manage a long-term portfolio.
 It’s very easy to open an account and you get free personalized financial planning help and advice to help you coordinate your portfolio to meet your financial goals.

 If you’re more interested in active trading, it might make more sense to consider a more traditional broker.
 Additionally, you might want to compare some of the features with other robo-advisors to see if SoFi Automated Investing has everything you require for long-term success.
 Consider your needs and compare SoFi with services like Betterment, Ellevest, and Wealthfront to see if it works for you.